AVTpepper/project1_history_website/README.md

             448	.btn	Same color for background-color and border-left-color
          ```

-         - Warning number 1 is there because the validator wont check google fonts for anything actually wrong.
+         - Warning number 1 is there because the validator won't check google fonts for anything actually wrong.
          - Warning 2 is a styling decision I have made, so that when the person hovers over the button the button stays the same size but the colors become different.
          - Second time running the validator there were no erros but the warnings remain: [Link to validation](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Favtpepper.github.io%2Fproject1_history_website%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 ---
 ## __Deployment__

-This project was delopyed on GitHub.
+This project was deployed on GitHub.
 Below are the steps I followed to be able to deploy the website:
 1. In the GitHub repository, navigate to the Settings tab.
 2. Scroll down until you see GitHub pages.
 3. From the source section drop-down menu, select the main branch.
 4. Once the main branch has been selected hit the save button.
-5. Finally when the page is refreshed there will be a detailed ribbon display to indicate the successful deployment.
+5. Finally, when the page is refreshed there will be a detailed ribbon display to indicate the successful deployment.

 The live link can be found here: https://avtpepper.github.io/project1_history_website/index.html